 I learned my strength as an advocate… You don’t have to fit a mold to be a leader.
 Everyone can be an advocate for themselves and for others. –Andrew, age 20

 We work closely with young people and our community to lead change in the child welfare system.
 All children and youth impacted by systems in New Mexico benefit from our ongoing advocacy efforts.
 We leverage our direct services and our relationships with state decision makers to drive systems change.
 NMCAN’s Youth Leaders Policy Blueprint was created in partnership with young people and identifies five priority areas:

 - Young people aging out of systems must be better prepared to transition to adulthood and have access to opportunities for success

 - Young people in care must experience permanence

 - Children and youth in foster care must receive high quality advocacy

 - New Mexico become the first state in the United States to offer a tax credit for hiring current or former foster youth.
 Learn more.

-- The Support for Transferring Students Law requires high schools to provide student records to the new school within two days of transfer, offer priority placement in classes that meet state graduation requirements, and issue a diploma if systems-involved youth meet state graduation requirements, even if the district has different requirements.
+- Partial credits for transfer students requires high schools to provide student records to the new school within two days of transfer, offer priority placement in classes that meet state graduation requirements, and issue a diploma if systems-involved youth meet state graduation requirements, even if the district has different requirements.
 Learn more.

 - A tuition waiver gives transition-age foster youth access to free college tuition at public colleges or universities.
 Learn more.